0nix/ggj21/twine/evidence_questioning.md

 [Vocally support Sergeant Bayer]

 You speak up, citing Ministry rulebooks and regulations that compel you to report and follow up with any unknown associates.
 Sergeant Bayer smiles triumphantly.
 "The kid is quoting the book at you now, Lieutenant Bryce.
 I should be more diligent lest you take his position and him yours."
 He says with a guffaw.
 Lieutenant Bryce responds, while looking directly in your eyes.
 You'd think he was trying to make your eyeballs boil with thought alone.
-"I wouldn't be so surprised if Agent Brownie here was so inclined to become a pencil pushing lump of coal too."
+"I wouldn't be so surprised if Agent Brownie here was so inclined to become a pencil-pushing lump of coal too."

 (super leader +2 and leader -1 )